Hemoglobin Sickle C Disease

 Spleen

 The spleen is normally a small organ located on the upper left side of the abdomen up under the rib cage.
 It acts as part of the body's defense system that fights infection by removing bacteria (germs) from the blood.
-Children with SC disease may have an enlarged (big) spleen but this does not happen until they are about 5 years or older.
+Children with SC disease may have an enlarged (big) spleen but this does not happen until they are about five years or older.
 This big spleen usually does not cause any problems.
-Occasionally, teen-agers and/or adults may have pain over the spleen and a drop in the number of red blood cells - this is called a "spleen crisis."
+Occasionally, teenagers and adults may have pain over the spleen and a drop in the number of red blood cells - this is called a "spleen crisis."

 Eyes